-I recently started to regularly go for a run in the nearby forest.
-It takes me just a minute to reach it and I am immediately caught up in a world of birds‘ voices and rustles on the ground.
-It is this silence and peace of a certain quality that brings me back on track with myself—and it often saves me from midday-fatigue.
+Recently, I started going for a run in the nearby forest regularly.
+It only takes me a minute to get there, and I am immediately caught up in a world of birds’ songs and ground rustles.
+This silence and peace of a certain quality bring me back on track with myself—and it often saves me from midday fatigue.

-I sometimes just stop running and walk a little while, to indulge this state of being alone with myself in this green surrounding.
-Since I began to set my mind on manorial heritage, I developed a sharper eye for trees and shapes of landscape.
-In fact, I became a treelover to the fullest.
-I catch myself touching the gnarled skin of an oak, for instance, smiling, admiring its thick crust, which reminds me on a super jummy loaf of bread.
-The thought of its strength and its long existence, considering that many people looking very differently have already walked past it years ago, when mankind would not capable to anticipate something called a car or smartphone.
+Sometimes, I just stop running and walk for a little while to enjoy this state of being alone with myself in this green environment.
+Since I began to set my mind on manorial heritage, I have developed a keener eye for trees and the shapes of landscapes.
+Indeed, I developed a strong affinity for trees.
+For instance, I find myself smiling as I stroke the gnarled skin of an oak tree, admiring its thick crust, which reminds me of a super yummy loaf of bread.
+It also amazes me when I think of its strength and longevity, considering that many people with different appearances already walked past it years ago, before mankind could anticipate something like a car or smartphone.

-Whenever I am in the forest, I am also walking down my inner path, asking myself: is everything ok?
-If it is not, why is that so and what can I do to change it?
+Whenever I am in the forest, I am also walking down my inner path, asking myself, “Is everything okay?
+If it is not, why is that so, and what can I do to change it?”
 It is this reflection that I appreciate most as I take my steps.

-I dare to say I am self-conscious person.
-I find it essential to develop myself, therefore I like to explore my multifaceted being.
+I dare say I am a self-conscious person.
+I find it essential to develop myself; therefore, I like to explore my multifaceted being.

-The German Philosopher Johann Gottlieb Fichte used to walk down the Eulenschlucht of castle Krockow at least once per day.
-It was in November 1791 when he was sent there by his famous mentor, Immanuel Kant, and he stayed for two years.
-He was employed as the teacher for the children of countess Louise of Krockow.
+The German philosopher Johann Gottlieb Fichte used to walk down the Eulenschlucht of castle Krockow at least once a day.
+In November 1791, he was sent there by his famous mentor, Immanuel Kant, and he stayed for two years.
+He was employed as a teacher for the children of Countess Louise of Krockow.

-Fichte gained reputation as a founder of German Idealism.
+Fichte gained a reputation as the pioneer of German Idealism.
 He already knew about the potential of self-awareness as a tool of inner health and finding peace.
-In his book, “So sein wie Fichte“ – “Do it like Fichte“, the Polish philosopher, author and life-coach Marcin Fabjanski writes: “A decent walk for an hour is supposedly the source of regaining our energy level—our concentration works better for 20 percent.
-It is said, that people, who often „bath“ in nature, are less bound to take medicine and looking at trees reduces the level of the stress hormone cortisol for a mere 13,4 percent.”
+In his book, “So sein wie Fichte“ – “Do it like Fichte,” the Polish philosopher, author, and life-coach Marcin Fabjanski writes: “A decent walk for an hour is supposedly the source of regaining our energy level—our concentration works better for 20 percent.
+It is said that people who often “bathe” in nature are less likely to take medicine and that looking at trees reduces the level of the stress hormone cortisol by a mere 13.4 percent.”

-But there is one major lesson of his Eulenschlucht manifesto, which Marcin Fabjanski stresses for the modern soul: Try to avoid prejudices and judgement as much as you can, according to Fichtes‘ philosophy.
+However, according to Fichtes’ philosophy, there is one major lesson of his Eulenschlucht manifesto that Marcin Fabjanski stresses for the modern soul: Try to avoid prejudices and judgment as much as you can.

 The more you judge, the more it confuses your mind.
-Instead of making up your mind about any- and everything, just try to be.
+Instead of making up your mind about anything and everything, just try to be.
 Rest in the here and now.
-The goal is to achieve the state of ataraxie – to liberate yourself from psychological harassment, from destructive emotions in order to stop suffering and gain positivism.
+The goal is to achieve the state of ataraxia – to liberate yourself from psychological harassment, from destructive emotions in order to stop suffering and gain positivism.

-Wise words.
-And hard to internalize into our modern western lifes, where people are struggling with handling to-do lists and finding peace in everyday chaos.
-I am consciously trying to stop judging those who surround me, but from time to time I find it still hard to continue.
-As human beings we can only define ourselves through the reflection in others.
-But there is a fine line of acknowledging a certain development in another persons life – and judging the persons ability to deal with it in terms of making yourself feel better.
+These are wise words but hard to internalize in our modern western lives, where people are struggling with handling to-do lists and finding peace in everyday chaos.
+I am consciously trying to stop judging those who surround me, but I still find it hard to continue from time to time.
+As human beings, we can only define ourselves through our reflection in others.
+However, there is a fine line between acknowledging a certain development in another person’s life and judging that person’s ability to deal with it in terms of making yourself feel better.

-This is where the energy balances either towards negative or positive.
-These days I am mostly drawn to people who just do their thing, who are aware of their limitations and who have found some comfort in it.
+This is where the energy balances either towards the negative or the positive.
+These days, I am mostly drawn to people who just do their thing, who are aware of their limitations and have found some solace in them.

-Once we find the ability to disconnect ourselves from the spiral of negativity, we will reach an even more important level of being, free from neurotic habits that derive from a simple cause: that of having fear.
+Once we find the ability to disconnect ourselves from the spiral of negativity, we will reach an even more important level of being, free from neurotic habits that stem from a simple cause: fear.
 Because it is mainly fear that makes us bite here and there.
-Once we have overcome this anxiety, our mind will be calm.
+Once we have overcome this anxiety, our minds will be calm.

-But how to do so?
-The Eulenschlucht is a perfect place to pratice! (to get into the habit, start with any trail nearby): In fact Marcin Fabjanski offers five philosophical excercises in his book that we can all try out easily.
-I will sum up three excercises to give you an idea what his intention is all about.
+However, how is this accomplished?
+The Eulenschlucht is a perfect place to practice!
+(To establish the habit, start with any tree nearby.)
+In his book, Marcin Fabjanski offers five philosophical exercises that we can all try out easily.
+I will sum up three exercises to give you an idea of his intention.

-As walk further and turn right, you enter the Eulenschlucht.
-A small path is taking you alternately more into it, and out of it.
-You are now fully within, look into the little pond, which holds a smooth surface—but is it really that smooth or are there slight waves?
-It it really always as we see it or do we want to see the things they way they suit us?
+As you walk further, turn right, and you will enter the Eulenschlucht.
+A small path will take you more into it and out of it.
+Now that you are fully inside it, look into the little pond, which has a smooth surface—but is it really that smooth, or are there slight waves?
+Is it always as we see it, or do we want to see things the way they suit us?

 Does a toad think about how many flies it will catch today?
 Probably not.
-If it would, it would rather die due to thinking too much about it instead of just doing it.
-Maybe we should stop wondering too much about our actions and rather act intentionally.
+If it did, it would rather die as a result of overthinking it than simply doing it.
+Maybe we should stop worrying too much about our actions and instead act intentionally.
 Try to be open.
-You might have changed a little bit, after you come back from this walk.
-Maybe next time you come across a willow tree, you find yourself asking: Does he care?
-He certainly doesn’t.
-So maybe, from time to time, you shouldn’t worry too much about others—instead, enjoy the moment of being. (my addition: and rather focus on liking yourself a bit more.)
+You might have changed a little bit after returning from this walk.
+Perhaps the next time you come across a willow tree, you will wonder: Does it care?
+It certainly doesn’t.
+So maybe, from time to time, you shouldn’t worry too much about others—instead, enjoy the moment of being.
+(My addition: and rather focus on liking yourself a bit more.)